 Well, the abandoned island is easy to reach by guided tours from Nagasaki port.
-As a tourist you are, however, confined to no more than a few hundred meters of fenced walkways, which were built when the island was opened for tourism in 2009.
+As a tourist you are, however, confined to no more than a few hundred yards of fenced walkways, built when the island reopened for tourism in 2009.

-A full reopening is rather unlikely as it would require a substantial investment in restoration and safety, so it is rather unlikely.
-As Gunkanjima has not been maintained for several decades, its structures are prone to collapse anytime.
-In order to prevent further damage, some areas were reinforced with concrete already.
+A full reopening is rather unlikely as it would require a substantial investment in restoration and safety.
+Gunkanjima has not been maintained for several decades, so its structures are prone to collapse anytime.
+Some areas, in order to prevent further damage, had already been reinforced with concrete.

 Peep Into the Buildings

 With its street view technology, Google provides extensive coverage of the place.
 It lets you peek into the buildings, even showing remains of the island’s former residents such as tube TVs or discarded soda bottles.